Walid bin Attash: Alleged role in 9/11 attacks

 Bin Attash traveled to Kuala Lumpur where he met with al-Hazmi and al-Mihdhar and discussed the surveillance obtained while casing flights, which included the security on the flights, secreting the razor knife on board the aircraft, and other flight information for use in the "Planes Operation."
 During this time Bin Attash was aware that al-Hazmi and al-Mihdhar were involved in an operation involving planes in the U.S. but denied knowing details of the plan.
 Upon his return to Karachi, Pakistan, Bin Attash prepared a written report and briefed KSM and Mohammed Atef (the military commander of al-Qaeda) on airline security and his ability to get the razor knife on board the flights.
 Bin Laden would cancel the East Asia portion of the plot in the spring of 2000 as he thought it would be too difficult to coordinate this part of the plan along with the operation in the U.S. Bin Attash would later provide future hijacker Hani Hanjour with an email address in order to contact al-Hazmi in the United States sometime in December 2000.

 Capture, tribunal

 Attash was captured together with Ali Abdul Aziz Ali in Karachi, on 29 April 2003.

 He was sent to The Dark Prison, and his brother was moved to Guantanamo Bay detention camps in 2003 or 2004.
 While there, he was interrogated under harsh circumstances and confessed that Abderraouf Jdey had been known to him.
 Despite having only one leg, he was forced to stand in stress positions, "an acutely difficult technique for him" as the Americans took away his false leg, forcing him to balance awkwardly on one foot until losing his balance and ripping at the tendons in his arms.

+Mug shot of Walid bin Attash taken shortly after he was transferred to the Guantanamo Bay detention camp in September 2006.
+The photo was obtained by reporters of McClatchyDC.

 He was transferred to Guantanamo on 6 September 2006, together with 13 other "high-level detainees" the CIA had been holding in secret detention.
 He was given victim status in Poland for his alleged torture by Americans in a CIA black site on Polish soil.